This is a foreign exchange guide to Canada, Canadian dollar currency news plus CAD transfers and travel tips.

 - Once your funds are received by the provider the converted CAD amount will be transfered to the recipient account you specify in Canada.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Canadian dollar deposited into the recipient bank account in Canada and less margins and fees kept by the banks!
+Use our Send to CAD calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Canadian dollar deposited into the recipient bank account and less margins and fees kept by the banks!

 Sending a LARGER international money transfer?
 Request a Free Multi-Vendor Quote